martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

   described above, such as rfc822Name, are beyond the scope of this document.

-* Identifiers other than FQDNs.
+* Identification beyond what the selected types of identities in the PKIX certificate can express.
-  Identifiers such as IP address are not discussed.
-In addition, the focus of this document is on application service identities, not specific resources located at such services.
-Therefore this document discusses Uniform Resource Identifiers {{URI}} only as a way to communicate a DNS domain name (via the URI "host" component or its equivalent), not other aspects of a service such as a specific resource (via the URI "path" component) or parameters (via the URI "query" component).
+  This document discusses Uniform Resource Identifiers {{URI}} only to the extent that they are expressed in certificates.
+Other aspects of a service such as a specific resource (the URI "path" component) or parameters (the URI "query" component) are the responsibility of specific protocols or URI schemes.

 * Certification authority policies.
   This includes items such as the following:

   * How to certify or validate FQDNs and application service types (see {{ACME}} for some definition of this).

-  * Issuance of certificates with identifiers such as IP addresses instead of or in addition to FQDNs.

   * Types or "classes" of certificates to issue and whether to apply different policies for them.